Skip to main content

 4. 4Allow 3–4 weeks before travel — there is no rush or express option; a document query adds several days to the timeline

-5. 5Submit a round-trip flight booking, not a one-way ticket — the Consulate expects confirmed return travel; open-jaw itineraries should include a clear entry and exit from Japan
+5. 5Submit a round-trip flight booking, not a one-way ticket — confirmed return travel is expected; open-jaw itineraries should include a clear entry and exit from Japan

-6. 6Ensure your bank statement shows sufficient funds — a common rule of thumb is at least AED 1,500 to AED 2,000 per day of your intended stay, though the Consulate does not publish an official minimum
+6. 6Ensure your bank statement shows sufficient funds — a common rule of thumb is at least AED 1,500 to AED 2,000 per day of your intended stay, though there is no published official minimum

 7. 7Do not submit someone else’s financial documents — if a sponsor is supporting your trip, a separate sponsorship letter and their financial documents are required in addition to your own